 Section 11.04.
 Notices .
 All demands, notices and communications under this Agreement shall be in writing personally delivered or mailed by certified mail, return receipt requested, and shall be deemed to have been duly given upon receipt in the case of (a) the Owner Trustee, at its Corporate Trust Office and (b) as to each party, at such other address as shall be designated by such party in a written notice to each other party.
 Any notice required or permitted to be mailed to a Certificate Holder shall be given by first-class mail, postage prepaid, at the address of such Certificate Holder as shown in the Certificate Register.
 Any notice so mailed within the time prescribed in this Agreement shall be conclusively presumed to have been duly given, whether or not the applicable person receives such notice.
+Any notices to be given to the Agent hereunder may be validly given in accordance with Article XIX of the Facility Agreement.

 Section 11.05.
 Severability .
 Any provision of this Agreement which is prohibited or unenforceable in any jurisdiction shall, as to such jurisdiction, be ineffective to the extent of such prohibition or unenforceability without invalidating the remaining provisions hereof, and any such prohibition or unenforceability in any jurisdiction shall not invalidate or render unenforceable such provision in any other jurisdiction.